ejsalin/vlm-probing/README.md

 ### Reproducing the probing experiments

-To reproduce the experiments, execute those commands :
+After having computed the representations, reproduce the experiments by executing those commands :  (Other tasks ???)
 ```sh
 cd probing_tasks
 ./altercaps.sh